Keep tabs on all fit articles: The Perfect Fit

 Know that your size may not always be your size.
 It’s dependent upon the brand you’re buying, since much of today’s sizing is vanity.
 This basically means your 34″ pants may not be 34″ if you take out your tailor’s tape and measure it.

 Take a look at this article from Esquire to see what I mean.

 Not all sizes of the same brand and model fit the same!

 I don’t mean to scare you or to overcomplicate things, but this is something you should be aware of.
-One size 34″ may fit differently, depending on the pair you choose off the rack, even if it happens to be the same model!
+One size 34″ casual pants for men may fit differently, depending on the pair you choose off the rack, even if it happens to be the same model!

 Let’s say you’re looking at a pair of Levi’s 501 in a size 34″.
 If you try three different pairs of Levi’s 501, there’s a chance they may all fit you slightly differently.